NataliVol4ipsa/BignumArithmetics/README.md

 [MAYBE] 11.0.
 I need to learn more about ASP.NET, so... try to involve it somehow.
 Maybe add some cryptography for this (triple des, rsa)

-YET INVOLVED: regex, delegates+events, parallel computing, async prog
+YET INVOLVED: delegates+events, parallel computing, async prog

 ----------